survivejs/react-book/manuscript/01_webpack_compared.md

 UMD, Universal Module Definition, is a monster of a format that aims to make the aforementioned formats compatible with each other.
 I will spare your eyes from it.
 Never write it yourself, leave it to the tools.
 If that didn't scare you off, check out [the official definitions](https://github.com/umdjs/umd).

-Webpack can generate UMD wrapper for you (`output.libraryTarget: 'umd'`).
+webpack can generate UMD wrapper for you (`output.libraryTarget: 'umd'`).
 This is particularly useful for library authors.
 We'll get back to this later.

 ## Conclusion

 In the following chapters we'll build on top of this idea and show how powerful it is.
-You can, and probably should, use Webpack with some other tools.
+You can, and probably should, use webpack with some other tools.
 It won't solve everything.
 It does solve the difficult problem of bundling, however, and that's one worry less during development.